Ivan Farmakovsky: Biography

-Debut Album
+Debut album

-In 2008 Ivan Farmakovsky recorded a debut album entitled "Next To The Shadow" which consisted of his own compositions.
-The recording took place at Sear Sound Studios, New York City, in collaboration with such musicians as Ryan Kisor (trumpet), Igor Butman (saxophone), Ugonna Okegwo (bass) and Gene Jackson (drums).
+In 2008 Ivan Farmakovsky recorded a debut album entitled Next to the Shadow, which consisted of his own compositions.
+The recording took place at Sear Sound Studios in New York City, in collaboration with such musicians as Ryan Kisor (trumpet), Igor Butman (saxophone), Ugonna Okegwo (bass) and Gene Jackson (drums).
 The album was released physically in Russia (Boheme Music label, April 2009) and digitally in the US on Jazzheads (January 2010).